 For the community, by the community

-Rainbow Families is a 100% volunteer organisation, providing a network of support to children and families within the NSW LGBTIQ community.
+Rainbow Families is a volunteer led organisation, providing a network of support to children and families within the NSW LGBTIQ community.
 Rainbow Families is always seeking new members to join our vibrant community and volunteers to get involved with subcommittees or event support.
 The Rainbow Families community is an inclusive, welcoming and supportive group and we encourage current LGBTIQ parents or those thinking about parenting to join us as a member or volunteer.

 Learn more about volunteering opportunities for Rainbow Families’ community programs, advocacy and upcoming events, by getting in touch with us today.